AeroWidescreen/PCSX2-Cheats/README.md

 • Widescreen Text : Corrects the aspect ratio of text for 16:9 widescreen, similar to GT4 Online.

-### Need for Speed Underground 2
-• Mathematically Correct Aspect Ratio : Adjusts the default aspect ratio so the game is not stretched.

-### Need for Speed Most Wanted
-• Mathematically Correct Aspect Ratio : Adjusts the default aspect ratio so the game is not stretched.

 ### Need for Speed ProStreet
 • Widescreen Fix : Enables a native widescreen mode that was previously inaccesible and corrects the FOV.